 The insurance company must file a notice with the Workers’ Compensation Board within 18 days after the disability begins or within ten days of learning of learning of the accident, whichever is greater.
 In the event the company disputes your claim, a Workers’ Comp Law Judge will adjudicate the dispute.
 The law entitles you the services of an attorney to represent you in any dispute.
 Should you disagree with the board’s decision, you may appeal within 30 days.

 Understanding the claim process is the first step to resolving your situation.
 The workers’ compensation insurance laws are in place to ensure that you have the proper medical treatment and coverage in the event of injury.

-If you were injured at work, it is important to contact an experienced workers compensation attorney because often the scenarios are far more complex than the above example.
+If you were injured on the job, it is important to contact an experienced workers’ compensation lawyer because often the scenarios are far more complex than the above example.
 In construction accident or Labor Law cases, an injured laborer usually cannot sue his employer but under Labor Law 240(1) and or Labor Law 241(6) the laborer can sue the landlord of the premises where the construction was ongoing as well as the general contractor for that construction job as both entities are liable by statute.
-There may also be a claim against subcontracting companies other than the injured worker's employer if the facts so warrant.
+There may also be a claim against subcontracting companies other than the injured worker’s employer if the facts so warrant.

 If you have been injured on the job, our New York City workers’ compensation attorneys today at (866) ATTY-LAW.